 Many benefits are associated with using a head torch and we hope you’ve found our guide helpful.

 The best head torch for dog walking will be lightweight, durable and easy to charge with decent battery life.
 It should have enough lumens for your needs and be hands-free to retain control of your pooch at all times.

 Our number #1 choice and the best dog walking torch is the Black Diamond Storm 400 Headlamp.
 It has an extremely powerful beam, includes a blue, green and red light setting for night vision, has a decent battery life and is an excellent torch for camping trips, night fishing and evening walks with the dog.

-If this is all new information, take some time to find out which is the best head torch for you by checking out the best dog walking torch options we recommend above and view other dog training equipment for sale that might be useful.
+If this is all new information, take some time to find out which is the best head torch for you by checking out the best dog walking torch options we recommend above.